-Dr. Henry A. Wise II graduated from the University of Virginia Medical School, and received his internship training at Vanderbilt University Medical Center.
+Dr. Henry A. Wise II graduated from the University of Virginia Medical School and received his internship training at Vanderbilt University Medical Center.
 He completed his residency in urology at Johns Hopkins Hospital.
-From 1972-1985 he was an associate professor of Surgery at Ohio State.
-He served as the director of the Division of Urology from 1978-1985, and was interim director in 1995.
-In recognition of his meritorious service, he was awarded professor emeritus.
+From 1972 to 1985, he was an associate professor of surgery at Ohio State.
+He served as the director of the Division of Urology from 1978 to 1985, and he was interim director in 1995.
+In recognition of his service, he was awarded professor emeritus.
 In 2007, Dr. Wise created a professorship in his name.
-In April, 2017, the professorship became the Henry A. Wise II, MD, Chair in Urology.
+In April 2017, the professorship became the Henry A. Wise II, MD, Chair in Urology.

 Joseph Drago, MD, was director of the Division of Urology from 1986-1993.
 The division was then directed by Robert Badalamant, MD, until 1994.
 Dr. Wise took over as interim director in 1995.

 In 1996, Dr. Robert R. Bahnson was appointed professor and director of the Division of Urology.
 Dr. Bahnson graduated from Tufts University Medical School in Boston.
 He completed his urological training at Northwestern University in Chicago.
 He was an assistant professor of Urology at Washington University in St. Louis until 1987.
-At the University of Pittsburgh he was an associate professor for 9 years before coming to Ohio State.
-He was instrumental in Ohio State’s College of Medicine receiving a gift of $1.5 million in 1999 for the establishment of the Dave Longaberger Chair in Urology.
+At the University of Pittsburgh, he was an associate professor for nine years before coming to Ohio State.
+He was instrumental in Ohio State’s College of Medicine's receiving a gift of $1.5 million in 1999 for the establishment of the Dave Longaberger Chair in Urology.

 In November 2006, the Board of Trustees approved the establishment of the Department of Urology.
-This new status will enhance the collaborative research and educational efforts between basic science and clinical departments and support the overall mission of the Ohio State University Wexner Medical Center.
+This new status enhances the collaborative research and educational efforts between basic science and clinical departments, and it supports the overall mission of The Ohio State University Wexner Medical Center.

-Dr. Bodo Knudsen has served as the interim chair of the Department of Urology from September 2014 until July 1, 2016.
+Dr. Bodo Knudsen served as the interim chair of the Department of Urology from September 2014 to July 1, 2016.

-July 1, 2016 Dr. Cheryl T. Lee assumes the role of Chair of the Department of Urology as The Dorothy M. Davis Chair in Cancer Research.
+On July 1, 2016, Dr. Cheryl T. Lee assumed the role of professor of the Department of Urology as The Dorothy M. Davis Professor in Cancer Research.

-February 14, 2017 - We would like to congratulate Patrick DiMeo, BSN, RN for receiving the Edward C. Kaps Hope Award for his exemplary, dedicated service to helping prostate cancer survivors and their families.
-Patrick has been actively involved in OSUWMC/James Prostate Cancer Support Group since 1991 and has dedicated his time to providing support, education, and hope for cancer survivors and their loved ones.
-The Edward C. Kaps Hope Award is given to “An outstanding leader in the Us TOO support group or network who has shown unselfish, dedicated service to prostate cancer survivors and their families.”
-Great job Patrick!
+Feb.
+14, 2017 - We would like to congratulate Patrick DiMeo, BSN, RN for receiving the Edward C. Kaps Hope Award for his exemplary, dedicated service to helping prostate cancer survivors and their families.
+Patrick has been actively involved in OSUWMC/James Prostate Cancer Support Group since 1991 and has dedicated his time to providing support, education and hope for cancer survivors and their loved ones.
+The Edward C. Kaps Hope Award is given to “an outstanding leader in the Us TOO support group or network who has shown unselfish, dedicated service to prostate cancer survivors and their families.”
+Great job, Patrick!
 We are very fortunate to have you a part of our team.